2.3 Acceptance Criteria

 Introduction

-DCBS utilizes Structured Decision Making® (SDM) assessment tools.
+DCBS utilizes Structured Decision Making® (SDM®) assessment tools.
 The SDM® tools are a series of evidence-based assessments used at key points in child protection casework to support staff to make consistent, accurate, and equitable decisions throughout the work with families.
 The intake assessment tool has two components: screening and response priority.
-When a report alleging child maltreatment is received at central intake (CI), the screening component supports a SSW's decision regarding if the situation requires a child protection response.
+When a report alleging child maltreatment is received at central intake (CI), the screening component supports an SSW's decision regarding whether the situation requires a child protection response.
 Screening thresholds are based on local, legal, and regulatory requirements.
-If a response is needed, the response priority assessment assists the SSW to determine how quickly contact must be made with the family to begin an investigation.
+If a response is needed, the response priority assessment assists the SSW in determining how quickly contact must be made with the family to begin an investigation.
 This helps ensure that a rapid response is initiated when there may be an immediate safety threat, while also identifying reports that can be assigned for a delayed response to better manage agency resources.

 The identity of a person who reports allegations of child abuse or neglect is kept confidential.
 Reports of alleged child abuse or neglect from a person who wishes to remain anonymous will be accepted; however, DCBS staff encourage all reporters to provide contact information so follow-up can occur if more information is needed.

-A report that does not meet acceptance criteria, which means it does not meet the statutory and regulatory definitions of abuse, neglect, or dependency where the alleged perpetrator is in a caretaking role, are documented in the TWIST system under the "Does Not Meet" path by the SSW taking the report.
-This information can be found in SOP 2.2 Receiving a Specialized Investigation Report.
+A report that does not meet acceptance criteria, which means it does not meet the statutory and regulatory definitions of abuse, neglect, or dependency where the alleged perpetrator is in a caretaking role, is documented in TWIST under the "Does Not Meet" path by the SSW taking the report.
+This information can be found in SOP 2.2 Reports Not Accepted for Assessment/Investigation.

-Reports regarding allegations that do not meet the statutory and regulatory definitions of abuse or neglect, but require DCBS assignment fall into a category of a non-investigatory response.
-Information regarding non-investigatory response can be found in SOP 2.4 Court Requested CPS Activity.
+Reports regarding allegations that do not meet the statutory and regulatory definitions of abuse or neglect but require DCBS assignment fall into the category of a non-investigatory response.
+Information regarding non-investigatory response can be found in SOP 2.4 Non-Investigatory Response.

 Practice Guidance